PHSKC-APDE/pulse_survey/README.md

 Each Excel workbook contains the following worksheets:
 1. **pulse**:
    * the results table, with columns for week, source, geo (WA or Seattle MSA), variable (e.g., insurance), level (e.g., Private, Public, Uninsured), category (e.g., age), group (e.g., 18-24 yrs, 25-44 yrs, 45-64 yrs, etc.), percent, standard error, lower confidence interval, upper confidence interval, relative standard error, numerator, denominator, phase, suppression, and caution.
-   * *Note!* The geo column will have 'WA' or 'MSA' values even if you change the codes to select different geographies (see 'Set up your programming environment' below).
+   * *Note!* The geo column will have 'WA' and 'MSA' as values even if you change the codes to select different geographies (see 'Set up your programming environment' below).
 This does not mean that the calculations were performed for Washington State.
 2. **variable**:
    * a description of all the variables used in the pulse worksheet
 3. **dictionary**: